 Why talk about it?

 Today, the Yellow Boat has committed to participating in the collection of this data.
-Thanks to our instructor Sandra Greck, a POLARIS ambassador, we have been able to train our instructors to guide all types of recreational divers in collecting data.
+Thanks to the visit of Carla from Septentrion Environnement, we were able to train our instructors to guide all types of recreational divers in collecting data and for all of them to become POLARIS ambassadors.

 How does it work?